wwlawren/Celsius-Network-Case-Study/README.md

 ## Overview & Origin:
 - Celsius Network, a peer-to-peer cryptocurrency lending and borrowing platform.

-- Celsius Network was founded in 2017 by Alex Mashinsky, Daniel Leon and Nuke Goldstein.
+- The company was founded in 2017 by Alex Mashinsky, Daniel Leon and Nuke Goldstein.

 ![alt text](Alex_Mashinsky_Headshot.jpg)